Survey on 3D face reconstruction from uncalibrated images: Photometric Methods

 \citet{KemelmacherICCV2011} reconstruc\-ted the 3D facial shape of a subject given a collection of in-the-wild photos.
-They proposed to decompose the matrix $\vec{M} \in \mathbb{R}^{n\times d}$ of the $n$ vectorised and frontalised images into a matrix $\vec{\Gamma} \in \mathbb{R}^{n \times 4}$ containing the coefficients of the lighting and a matrix $\vec{S} \in \mathbb{R}^{4 \times d}$ containing the albedo and the surface normals.
+They proposed to decompose the matrix $\vec{M} \in \mathbb{R}^{n\times d}$ of the $n$ vectorised and frontalised images into a matrix $\vec{\Gamma} \in \mathbb{R}^{n \times 4}$ containing the lighting coefficients and a matrix $\vec{S} \in \mathbb{R}^{4 \times d}$ containing the albedo (first row) and the surface normals.
 The initial estimation of $\vec{\Gamma}$ and $\vec{S}$ was computed using singular value decomposition and taking the rank-4 approximation.
-Then, the matrices were refined by selecting, for each pixel, the images whose decomposition error was small in that pixel and using them to recalculate their shape vector (the corresponding column of $\vec{S}$).
-This process was repeated until convergence was achieved.
+However, this produced 3D facial reconstructions with insufficient details, thus they proposed an additional step to iteratively refine the matrix $\vec{S}$: for each pixel, they selected the images whose decomposition error was small in that pixel, and used them to recalculate the normal vector (the corresponding column of $\vec{S}$).
+Although with this approach, \citet{KemelmacherICCV2011} were able to reconstruct detailed 3D faces, a large amount of photos of the same person is needed, which is not always available.

-This work \citep{KemelmacherICCV2011} inspired many others. \citet{SnapeCVPR2015} also proposed to decompose a matrix formed by vectorised images; however, the collection of photos was not restricted to a single subject.
-Thus, they proposed to decompose $\vec{M}$ into $(\vec{\Gamma} * \vec{C})\vec{S}$, where $*$ denotes the Khatri-Rao product and $\vec{C}$ is a matrix containing the shape coefficients.
-This allowed them to recover normals for multiple subjects at the same time, unlike \citet{KemelmacherICCV2011}, who only recovered the facial geometry of one individual.

-\citet{SuwajanakornECCV2014} used the work proposed by \citet{KemelmacherICCV2011} to build a personalised reference shape from a photo collection of a single subject.
-Their goal was to reconstruct a 3D shape for each frame of a video sequence.
-Thus, they deformed the personalised template shape to match each frame.
+The above work inspired many others \citep{SnapeCVPR2015,SuwajanakornECCV2014,SLiangECCV2016,RothCVPR2015}.
+Specifically, \citep{SLiangECCV2016,SuwajanakornECCV2014} used the method proposed by \citep{KemelmacherICCV2011} as a part of their reconstruction pipeline: the former \citep{SLiangECCV2016} to reconstruct the whole head of a person from a collection of photos, and the latter \citep{SuwajanakornECCV2014} to build a personalised reference shape, which was later refined.
+To reconstruct the whole head from a set of images, \citet{SLiangECCV2016} clustered it according to the yaw angle of the face, and used the frontal cluster to initialise the reconstruction, which covered a limited part of the face.
+Thus, to recover the rest of the head, the remaining clusters were used to progressively extend the reconstruction.
+On the other hand, the goal of \citet{SuwajanakornECCV2014} was to reconstruct a 3D shape for each frame of a video sequence, hence, they deformed the personalised template shape build with \citep{KemelmacherICCV2011} to match each frame.
 These deformations were estimated via a proposed 3D optical flow approach combined with shading cues.
-This 3D optical flow algorithm computed dense correspondences between the 3D personalised shape and each frame and deformed the mesh to fit the image.
-These deformations were then refined by minimising a photometric error.
+This 3D optical flow algorithm computed dense correspondences between the 3D personalised shape and each frame, making possible to deform the mesh to fit the image.